-This Language Access Plan has been prepared to address Cook County's responsibilities as a recipient of federal financial assistance from Georgia Department of Community Affairs programs & grants funded by HUD as they relate to the needs of individuals with limited English language skills.
+This Language Access Plan has been prepared to address Cook County's responsibilities as a recipient of Federal financial assistance as they relate to the needs of individuals with limited English language skills.

-The plan has been prepared to ensure compliance with HUD's guidance and Title VI of the Civil Rights Act of 1964, and its implementing regulations.
-Under HUD's guidance, Cook County must take reasonable steps to ensure meaningful access to their programs and activities by persons with Limited English Proficiency (LEP).
+The plan has been prepared to ensure compliance with Title VI of the Civil Rights Act of 1964, and its implementing regulations.
+Cook County must take reasonable steps to ensure meaningful access to their programs and activities by persons with Limited English Proficiency (LEP).

 Executive Order 13166, titled Improving Access to Services for Persons with Limited English Proficiency, indicates that differing treatment based upon a person's inability to speak, read, write or understand English is a type of national origin discrimination.
 It directs each agency to publish guidance for its respective recipients clarifying their obligation to ensure that such discrimination does not take place.
-This order applies to all state and local agencies which receive federal funds, including Cook County.
+This order applies to all state and local agencies which receive Federal funds, including Cook County.

-Cook County has developed this Language Access Plan to help identify reasonable steps for providing language assistance to persons with Limited English Proficiency (LEP) who wish to access services provided through programs funded by the Georgia Department of Community
+Cook County has developed this Language Access Plan to help identify reasonable steps for providing language assistance to persons with Limited English Proficiency (LEP) who wish to access services provided through Federal or State programs.

-Affairs/HUD.
 As defined by Executive Order 13166, LEP persons are those who do not speak English as their primary language and have limited ability to read, speak, write or understand English.
 This plan outlines how to identify a person who may need language assistance, the ways in which assistance may be provided, staff training that may be required, and how to notify LEP persons that assistance is available.

-In order to prepare this plan, Cook County used HUD's four-factor LEP analysis which considers the following factors:
+In order to prepare this plan, Cook County used a four-factor LEP analysis which considers the following factors:

-1) The number or proportion of LEP persons eligible to be served or likely to be encountered by the Community Improvement programs;

-2) The frequency with which LEP persons come in contact with Community Improvement programs;

-3) The nature and importance of the Community Improvement programs and services provided by Cook County to the LEP population;

-4) The resources available to Cook County and overall cost to provide LEP assistance.
+- 1. The number or proportion of LEP persons eligible to be served or likely to be encountered by Cook County programs, activities or services; - 2.
+The frequency with which LEP persons come in contact with Cook County programs, activities or services; - 3.
+The nature and importance of Cook County programs, activities or services provided by Cook County to the LEP population; and - 4.
+The resources available to Cook County and overall cost to provide LEP assistance.